soudev/knowledge.mine/stuff/angularjs.md

 * [25 days of AngularJS Calendar | 2013](http://www.ng-newsletter.com/advent2013) - The short, juicy guide of AngularJS information, designed to get you up and running without the fluff.

-### AngularJS from beginner to expert in 7 steps series | ng-newsletter
+### ng-newsletter: AngularJS from beginner to expert in 7 steps series

 * [Part 1: How to get started](http://www.ng-newsletter.com/posts/beginner2expert-how_to_start.html)